prescience-data/harden-puppeteer/README.md

 ##### `ExecutionContext.js`
 - Change the name of the script src exposed in `new Error()` to a random common script name.
 - Add some attributes `_isIsolated` and `_contextName` to help detect if isolated or not.
+- Additional script names can be added by modifying https://github.com/prescience-data/harden-puppeteer/blob/master/patches/puppeteer%2B5.2.1.patch#L10
+- There is an evasion in `puppeteer-extra` which is worth implementing as well as it is likely more robust.

 ##### `FrameManager.js`
 - Remove the reference to puppeteer in the utility world name potentially exposed via `new Error()`.